The Power of Storytelling: Content Strategy Advice from the Experts

 - Show that you care.
 Respond to other people’s stories.
 Show support and excitement for things that others are doing by leaving coments and sharing.

-So here’s my takeaway message for part 1 of this article: Content is important.
+So here’s my takeaway message for this article: Content is important.
 Plan for it.
 Make it meaningful for your audience.
 Take risks.
 Tell stories.